awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 **Considerations**

 Keep the following considerations in mind when creating a launch template for use with an Auto Scaling group:
 + Launch templates give you the flexibility of launching one type of instance, or a combination of instance types and On\-Demand and Spot purchase options\.
-For more information, see [Using Multiple Instance Types and Purchase Options](AutoScalingGroup.md#asg-purchase-options)\.
+For more information, see [Auto Scaling Groups with Multiple Instance Types and Purchase Options](asg-purchase-options.md)\.
 Launching instances with such a combination is not supported:
   + If you specify a Spot Instance request in **Additional Details**
   + In EC2\-Classic
 + If you configure a network type \(VPC or EC2\-Classic\), subnet, and Availability Zone for your template, these settings are ignored in favor of what is specified in the Auto Scaling group\.
 + If you specify a network interface, you must configure the security group as part of the network interface, and not in the **Security Groups** section of the template\.
 + You cannot specify multiple network interfaces\.
 + You cannot specify private IP addresses\.
-+ To specify a network interface to use, its device index must be 0 \(eth0\)\.
++ To specify an existing network interface to use, its device index must be 0 \(eth0\)\.
+For this scenario, you must use the CLI or API to create the Auto Scaling group\.
+When you create the group using the CLI create\-auto\-scaling\-group command or API CreateAutoScalingGroup action, you must specify the Availability Zones parameter instead of the subnet \(VPC zone identifier\) parameter\.
 + You cannot use host placement affinity\.

 **To create a new launch template for an Auto Scaling group using the console**